DoctorTeeth/diffmem/README.md

 * The initialization is currently being done wrong.
 Where multiple inputs feed into an activation, we should be concatenating the weight vectors that generate those inputs before intializing.
 Fixing this is high on my todo-list, as I expect it's seriously holding back multi-head performance.

-* Performance of the code is poor, and this is mostly my fault.
+* Performance of the code is poor.
 The focus of this project is on providing a reliable, deterministic reference implementation, so I'm not going to put a huge amount of effort into speeding up this code.
-That being said, I'm sure some of the stuff I'm doing is clearly (to some people), ridiculous from a performance perspective - please tell me if you see anything like this.
+That being said, I'm sure some of the stuff I'm doing is clearly (to some people) ridiculous from a performance perspective - please tell me if you see anything like this.